 NEPA considerations are covered by the programmatic document, "Final Supplemental Environmental Impact Statement: Issuance of Annual Regulations Permitting the Sport Hunting of Migratory Birds (FSES 88-14)," filed with the Environmental Protection Agency on June 9, 1988.
 We published a Notice of Availability in the Federal Register on June 16, 1988 (53 FR 22582).
 We published our Record of Decision on August 18, 1988 (53 FR 31341).
+Additionally, issues pertaining to swan hunting in the Pacific Flyway were covered under a separate NEPA document, "Swan Hunting in the Pacific Flyway," issued July 12, 2000, with a Finding of No Significant Impact issued July 23, 2000.
 Copies are available from the address indicated under the caption ADDRESSES.

-Endangered Species Act Considerations
+Endangered Species Act Consideration

-As in the past, we design hunting regulations to remove or alleviate chances of conflict between migratory game bird hunting seasons and the protection and conservation of endangered and threatened species.
-We conducted consultations to ensure that actions resulting from these regulatory proposals will not likely jeopardize the continued existence of endangered or threatened species or result in the destruction or adverse modification of their critical habitat.
-Findings from these consultations are included in a biological opinion and may have caused modification of some regulatory measures previously proposed.
-Final frameworks reflect any modifications.
-The biological opinions resulting from Section 7 consultation are public documents available for inspection in the Service's Division of Endangered Species and the Office of Migratory Bird Management, at the address indicated under the caption ADDRESSES.
+Section 7 of the Endangered Species Act, as amended (16 U.S.C.
+1531-1543; 87 Stat.
+884), provides that, "The Secretary shall review other programs administered by him and utilize such programs in furtherance of the purposes of this Act" (and) shall "insure that any action authorized, funded or carried out \ \ \ is not likely to jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of [critical] habitat \ \ \" Consequently, we conducted formal consultations to ensure that actions resulting from these regulations would not likely jeopardize the continued existence of endangered or threatened species or result in the destruction or adverse modification of their critical habitat.
+Findings from these consultations are included in a biological opinion and concluded that the regulations are not likely to adversely affect any endangered or threatened species.
+Additionally, these findings may have caused modification of some regulatory measures previously proposed and the final frameworks reflect any such modifications.
+Our biological opinions resulting from its Section 7 consultation are public documents available for public inspection in the Service's Division of Endangered Species and DMBM, at the address indicated under the caption ADDRESSES.